Squirrelly13/Hydroxide/!MOD COMPATIBILITY.md

 ## Unstable and Chaotic
-If you do not want your spell to be cast by Pandorium at all, add the "pandorium_ignore = true" variable to your spell Unstable Pandorium can cast any spell in which "related_projectiles" is not nil and `pandorium_ignore`, `ai_never_uses` and `recursive` are all false
+If you do not want your spell to be cast by Pandorium at all, add the "pandorium_ignore = true" variable to your spell Unstable Pandorium can cast any spell in which `related_projectiles` is not nil and (`pandorium_ignore`, `ai_never_uses` and `recursive`) are all false
-Chaotic Pandorium can cast any Projectile, Static Projectile or *Material* spell in tiers 0-2 and modifiers in tiers 0-5 unless they have `pandorium_ignore` or "ai_never_uses"
+Chaotic Pandorium can cast any Projectile, Static Projectile or Material spell in tiers 0-2 and modifiers in tiers 0-5 unless they have `pandorium_ignore` or "ai_never_uses"
-Chaotic Pandorium also has special detection for Glimmer spells, we check for `"COLOUR"` in the name of a modifier but ideally we'd prefer if mods could add the `is_glimmer` variable to their spell
+Chaotic Pandorium also has special detection for Glimmer spells, we check for `"COLOUR"` in the name of a modifier but ideally we'd prefer if mods could add the `is_glimmer` variable to their spell as we intend to phase out the former method.

 A whitelist mode for Upand and Cpand is eventually planned.